sea-otters-2017/phase-3-review/part-1/README.md

 make the test in `spec/student_spec.js` pass you will make edits to `student.js`.
 Continue onward by fixing the remaining tests.

+You are also provided an English-language version of the tests here.

+#### Context

+Assume we create an instance of `Student` that is initialized with a first name and an `Array` of numbers representing their grades.
+You may assume this happens before each test.

+#### Tests

+* The result of creating a new `Student` instance is an object of type `Student`
+* The new instance's first name matches the one that was passed in during initialization
+* The new instances `scores` Array has the same scores as the scores that were passed in during initialization
+* The new instance can return an average score value that is computed based on the content of the scores that were passed in during initialization
+* The new instance can return a letter grade that is based on interpreting the average score value

 Once all the tests are passing, you're done!

 ### Release 1: Classroom